BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/7_1_Understanding_the_Foundation_of_Transactions.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

+The foundation of Bitcoin is the ability to protect the transactions, something that's done with a simple scripting language.

 ## Know the Parts of the Cryptographic Puzzle

 As described in [Chapter 1](1_0_Introducing_Bitcoin.md), the funds in each Bitcoin transaction are locked with a cryptographic puzzle.
 To be precise, we said that Bitcoin is made up of "a sequence of atomic transactions: each of which is enabled by the sender with the solution to a cryptographic puzzle that is stored as a script; each of which is locked for the recipient with a new cryptographic puzzle that is stored as a script".
 Those scripts, that lock transactions and that unlock transactions, are written in Bitcoin Script.